 In a preschool community, rules for sharing are rigid.
-If a child does not share appropriately, he risks alienation from his peers.
+If a child does not share appropriately, this risks alienation from peers.
 When you play with your child, help your child follow the rules that promote relationships among preschoolers.

 - Ask before taking toys from others

 - Play with some, but not all, of the toys in an area

 Create curiosity and wonder about what others are thinking and feeling.
 You can work toward this understanding by reading books and talking about feelings.
 It is typical for all children at the preschool level to begin to develop the understanding that others have different thoughts and preferences.
 This realization leads to empathy, consideration, and other-oriented actions.
 Talking about thoughts and feeling will help this understanding develop.